Exclusive: Mass production at Samsung’s Taylor plant slated to begin in 2027

 A screen capture of Samsung Electronics' career site for Taylor location, which is hiring 180 positions that are accepting applications until end of 2026.
 [SAMSUNG ELECTRONICS]

-Signs of progress are nevertheless emerging: The company has recently opened 180 job positions at the site, spanning facilities and infrastructure build-out, tool installation and equipment readiness, as well as yield engineering and manufacturing support.
+Signs of progress are emerging: The company has recently opened 180 job positions at the site, spanning facilities and infrastructure build-out, tool installation and equipment readiness, as well as yield engineering and manufacturing support.
 Applications for these roles will be accepted through Dec.
 31.

 A third source told the Korea JoongAng Daily that a clearer production road map could emerge by June.